Modelling droplet-particle interactions on solid surfaces by coupling the lattice Boltzmann and discrete element methods: Overview of macroscopic equations of motion for the fluids and particles

 Here, $\boldsymbol{u}$, $\rho_f$, $p$, and $\eta$, are the local fluid velocity, density, pressure, and dynamic viscosity, respectively.
-The value of the fluid viscosity at a given point depends on the order parameter, $-1\leq \phi \leq 1$, that characterizes the distribution of the two fluids within the domain.
+The value of the fluid viscosity at a given point depends on the order parameter, $-1\leq \phi \leq 1$, that characterises the distribution of the two fluids within the domain.
 The last two terms, $\boldsymbol{f}_\sigma$ and $\boldsymbol{f}_g$, correspond to forces (per unit volume) arising from surface tension and gravity, respectively.
 The surface tension force $\boldsymbol{f}_\sigma$ depends on the order parameter and is only active where the two fluids meet.
 The gravitational force $\boldsymbol{f}_g$ also depends on the order parameter to give the option of applying a body force to one of the fluids only.
+Therefore, although the two fluids have equal density, it is still possible to mimic the effect of gravity (or buoyancy) between the fluids by applying a body force to one of the fluids only.
 The order parameter evolves in tandem with the fluid velocity according to the advection equation,

 The order parameter allows us to identify how the two fluids are distributed within the domain and locate the position of interfaces between them.
-This information is used to compute the surface tension force, $\boldsymbol{f}_\sigma$ as well as the local fluid viscosity.
+This information is used to compute the surface tension force $\boldsymbol{f}_\sigma$ as well as the local fluid viscosity.

 The equation for the translational motion of a particle that is subject to a net force is given by Newton's second law,